rjwthree/PISA_2018/README.md

 Means and Medians - Means and medians of total group, females, and males, as well as male-female mean and median differences.

-Cohen's d - This is a very common effect size and it is implemented as usual: the raw mean difference divided by the quadratic mean of standard deviations.
+Cohen's _d_ - This is a very common effect size and it is implemented as usual: the raw mean difference divided by the quadratic mean of standard deviations.

 U3* - The proportion of males above the female median.
 Adapted from the canonical Cohen's U3, which is incorrectly based on the mean rather than the median.

 Probability of Superiority (PS) - The probability that a random male will have a higher score than a random female.

+Median Absolute Deviation Ratio (MADR) - The male-female ratio of median absolute deviation (MAD) from the median.

+Left MADR and Right MADR* - The MADR divided into the left and right tails.
+That is, the male-female ratio of the median absolute deviation from the median among the subset of scores below or above the median, respectively.

 Standard Deviation Ratio (SDR) - The ratio of male SD to female SD.

 Left SDR and Right SDR* - The SDR divided into the left and right tails.
-That is, the square root of the mean squared deviation from the mean among the subset of scores below or above the mean, respectively.
+That is, the male-female ratio of the square root of the mean squared deviation from the mean among the subset of scores below or above the mean, respectively.

-Median Absolute Deviation Ratio (MADR) - The male-female ratio of median absolute deviation (MAD) from the median.

-Left MADR and Right MADR* - The MADR divided into the left and right tails.
-That is, the median absolute deviation from the median among the subset of scores below or above the median, respectively.

 Gini's Mean Difference Ratio (GMDR) - Imagine randomly selecting two students and finding the distance between their scores.
 GMD gives the expected value of this interval: the mean absolute difference.
 The GMDR is the male-female ratio.